Sjord/Sjord.github.io/_posts/2019-02-11-insecure-direct-object-reference-in-growatt.md

 He reported back that he could see the data from my plant, which at least seemed remarkable.
 It turns out that you can see data from any plant my modifying the `plantId` parameter.
 This is a classic insecure direct object reference.
 The `plantId` contains the number to retrieve.
 While you have to be logged in, there is no further authorization check whether you are the owner of this plant.

+The impact is limited: in this instance, only the name of the plant and the amount of generated power are returned.

 ## Conclusion

 This vulnerability was found by accident when sharing a link.
 My modifying an identifier, another user's data can be retrieved.